Student Funding Opportunities

 - Applications are reviewed, and if approved the student will be asked to sign and return a grant contract.

-- Funding will be given in the form of a travel grant, meaning that the student is responsible for making and paying for their own travel arrangements, reservations, and other expenditures.
+- In rare circumstances, funding will be given in the form of a travel grant, meaning that the student is responsible for making and paying for their own travel arrangements, reservations, and other expenditures.
 The grant will help to offset some or all of the costs.

 - Once a signed contract is received, the request for funds will be submitted to Financial Aid (please allow at least 2 weeks for processing)